samuelhackwill/le-tiret-du-six/README.md

 administrators of the show should access the webapp through one of :

-    <local ip of computer hosting the app>:3000/admin/Dev/
+    <local ip of computer hosting the app>:3000/admin
-    <local ip of computer hosting the app>:3000/admin/Prod/
+    <local ip of computer hosting the app>:3000/editor
-    <local ip of computer hosting the app>:3000/editor/Dev/
+    <local ip of computer hosting the app>:3000/showServ

-    <local ip of computer hosting the app>:3000/editor/Prod/
+and add either /Dev/ or /Prod/ at the end of the URL.

-/Dev/ and /Prod/ defines which environment is going to be affected by the administrator's actions.
+/Dev/ and /Prod/ defines which environment is going to be affected by the administrator's actions (if players are in the Prod environment and admin calls a showServer action on the Dev environment, nothing will happen for the audience).

 ### /admin
 the **/admin** route is used during the show to monitor the audience's activities and interact with them.